212: Godzilla vs. Megalon

-Luciano Pavarotti (1935-2007) was a widely respected and popular operatic tenor who has been performing regularly at the Metropolitan Opera since 1971.
+Luciano Pavarotti (1935-2007) was a widely respected and popular operatic tenor who performed regularly at the Metropolitan Opera beginning in 1971.
 He has also toured widely in concerts and made numerous television appearances.

 Everybody run!
 Pink Lady and Jeff are back!